BLUE HORIZON, BOOK 4

 Chk, chk, chk, chk.

 Justy stopped, his hand with the canteen frozen over the belt clip.
 His ears twitched and he slowly looked beside him in the passage toward the sound.
-He saw nothing in the darkness, but he suddenly felt nervous.
-He didn’t know what it was that he had heard, but he suddenly felt like getting back out into the sunlight.
+He saw nothing in the darkness, but he felt eerily nervous.
+He didn’t know what it was that he had heard, but he swiftly felt like getting back out into the sunlight.
 He turned to head back the way he had come in, but then he heard it again.

 Chk, chk, chk, chk.